-Sail Handling Made Easy
+Sail Handling and Rigging Made Easy

 When we have a problem on our boats, it’s always tempting to try to fix it by adding gear, but often a better approach is simplification.
 We look at mainsail hoisting as an example and provide several tips to make the job easier.